isomerpages/moe-yuhuasec/_our-programmes/Student Leadership.md

 </li>
 </ol>
 <h3>Project Gratitude</h3>
 <p>Celebrating our unsung heroes at Project Gratitude!
-Our Student Councillors
+Our Student Councilors
-and Secondary 2 cChairpersons joined forces to design engaging activities, showing appreciation for the invaluable behind-the-scenes contributions of our non-teaching staff.
+and Secondary 2 Chairpersons joined forces to design engaging activities, showing appreciation for the invaluable behind-the-scenes contributions of our non-teaching staff.
 Here's to strengthening bonds and acknowledging their incredible support!</p>